 A one-day conference marking the 200th anniversary of the birth of Nobel Laureate Roman historian Theodor Mommsen.

-Speakers will include: Clifford Ando (University of Chicago), Werner Eck (Universität zu Köln), Harriet Flower (Princeton), Bruce Frier (University of Michigan), William V. Harris (Columbia), Suzanne Marchand (Louisiana State University), and Stefan Rebenich (Universität Bern).
+Participants will include: Clifford Ando (University of Chicago), Werner Eck (Universität zu Köln), Harriet Flower (Princeton), Bruce Frier (University of Michigan), William V. Harris (Columbia), Suzanne Marchand (Louisiana State University), and Stefan Rebenich (Universität Bern).

 Title: "Suicide in the Hebrew Bible and the Ancient Near East"